Frequently Asked Questions on Workers' Compensation

 Self-employed individuals, like sole proprietors and independent contractors, aren't required to have coverage, but they may purchase their own workers' comp coverage.

 Yes, some big differences.
 Long-term disability benefits pay for non-work-related medical conditions, such as severe neck and back pain or muscular disorders.
 Also, for the most part, individuals pay for long-term care disability benefits, although many employers offer benefit plans that include partial payment for this insurance.

-Workers' Compensation benefits, on the other hand, pay for work-related injuries suffered by employees while they're on the job.
-And, in most cases, workers' Compensation insurance is paid for entirely by the employer.
+Workers' compensation benefits, on the other hand, pay for work-related injuries suffered by employees while they're on the job.
+In most cases, workers' compensation insurance is paid for entirely by the employer.

 Usually, individuals pay for short-term care disability insurance policies, although many employers offer benefit plans that include partial payment for this insurance.

-Workers' Compensation benefits, on the other hand, pay for work-related injuries suffered by employees while they're on the job.
+Workers' compensation benefits, on the other hand, pay for work-related injuries suffered by employees while they're on the job.
 Workers' comp insurance usually covers all wages or salary an injured employee loses because of the injury, as opposed to only a percentage.
 Also, workers' comp usually covers the employee's medical bills.
-And, in most cases, workers' Compensation insurance is paid for entirely by the employer.
+In most cases, workers' compensation insurance is paid for entirely by the employer.